kgruiz/chatgpt-queue/README.md

 1. Install dependencies once with `pnpm install`, then run `pnpm dev` (or `pnpm dev:firefox`) to start WXT's watch/build loop.
 2. Load the generated `.output/<browser>-mv3` folder as an unpacked extension.
 WXT will keep rebuilding there and trigger reloads.
 3. Keep your edits inside `src/`; WXT rebundles automatically and surfaces type errors via `pnpm typecheck`.
-4. When selectors break, update the relevant helpers (mostly in `src/entrypoints/content.ts`) and rerun `pnpm build` to verify production output.
+4. When selectors break, update the relevant helpers (mostly in `src/runtime/*` and `src/entrypoints/content.ts`) and rerun `pnpm build` to verify production output.
 5. Run `pnpm test:storage` to exercise the storage-manager harness whenever you change persistence logic.

 ## Troubleshooting